 5. Aluminum Oxide

-This is by far the most durable finish available as it lasts up to 25 years (6).
-This type is often used on engineered floors due to a thinner veneer that can’t be sanded or refinished as often.
+This is the most durable finish available as it lasts up to 25 years (6).
+You’ll find this type mostly on engineered floors due to a thinner veneer that you can’t sand or refinish as often.

 If you want aluminum oxide floors, prefinished wood planks are your only option.
 This is because of the application and drying tools and equipment used.
 However, because they’re prefinished, the application will be much faster.